I'm just going through some last-minute things here.

 They thought the Commerce Clause would apply in the future, but not just to horses.

-And they thought it would they didn't dream of automobiles.
+And they thought it would, they didn't dream of automobiles.

-Even Stephanopoulos has recognized this as bogus, but before I get to the next bite, this business of privacy, you know, that right's not specifically enumerated in the Constitution, Judge.
+But before I get to the next bite, this business of privacy, you know, that right's not specifically enumerated in the Constitution, Judge.

-But but to think that the framers had no concept of it, to think because they didn't have television and they didn't dream of it and they didn't know about the internet.
+But to think that the framers had no concept of it, to think because they didn't have television and they didn't dream of it and they didn't know about the internet.

-Go back and look at the print media when these guys were writing the Constitution, I'm gonna tell you that the print media was all tabloid.
+Go back and look at the print media when these guys were writing the Constitution.

 You think the media today is low down, dirty, rotten?